bezabu/bb-gp-pp4-part/README.md

 ### Media

-[This hammer image](https://commons.wikimedia.org/wiki/File:Hammer_Vector.svg) by Devin McElheran was used as the basis for the favicon, used under CC BY-SA 4.0 DEED.
+[This hammer image](https://commons.wikimedia.org/wiki/File:Hammer_Vector.svg) by Devin McElheran was used as for the favicon, used under CC BY-SA 4.0 DEED.

 ### Code